Treaty of San Stefano: On Russia and the Ottoman Empire

 In exchange for war reparations, the Sublime Porte ceded Armenian and Georgian territories in the Caucasus to Russia, including Ardahan, Artvin, Batum, Kars, Olti, Beyazit, and Alashkert.
 Additionally, it ceded Northern Dobruja, which Russia handed to Romania in exchange for Southern Bessarabia (Article 19).

+Article 21 allowed the population living in areas conquered by Russia to sell property and immigrate to Turkey.
+The Treaty of Berlin kept a similar provision.
+Many Adjarians left Adjara at this time.

 On other regions

 The Vilayet of Bosnia (Bosnia and Herzegovina) was supposed to become an autonomous province (Article 14).
 Crete, Epirus and Thessaly were to receive a limited form of local self-government (Article 15), while the Ottomans vouched for their earlier-given promises to handle reforms in Armenia in order to protect the Armenians from abuse (Article 16).
 The Straits—the Bosporus and the Dardanelles—were declared open to all neutral ships in war and peacetime (Article 24).

 The Circassians of the newly liberated Balkan territories, who had been settled there in 1864 following the Circassian genocide and had committed several atrocities against the Christian population of the region during the war, were to be expelled.
 This way, the Circassian minority in Dobruja disappeared.